 Amongst the primary features of Democracy, every Democratic country in the world must hold elections, in one way or another and that too periodically.
 These elections are the voice of the public, the primary way by which they can control and change the Government as per their wishes.
 These elections must also have complete Transparency and Impartiality in terms imparting voting rights to each and every adult citizen of the country.
-There must be no partiality or oppression on the basis of race, sex, caste, creed, political views, demographic or any other structural difference or discrimination.
 Every vote must be valued, and every vote must have one value, i.e. it must carry the same weight in electing representatives.
 Fulfilling this criterion is paramount for every Democracy, as even today some countries don’t give voting rights to women or people with alternate sexuality.
 This disqualifies them from being a democracy on the fundamental level and makes the spirit of elections meaningless.

 Recommended Read: Consumer Rights in India

 Every nation in the world has minorities, on one basis or the other.
 It is one of the prominent Features of Democracy to give equal citizenship rights to each and every one of its countrymen.
 Exclusion or oppression of minorities should be abhorred, and the legal authority of the country should aid them in holding an equal status of life and livelihood in every possible way.
 Some Democracies around the world also reserve representative positions for minority groups in proportion to their population size while keeping the rest of the positions free for contention.